akopulko/ffiiitc/README.md

    ffiiitc-data:
 ```

-You can also prepend your environment variable names with `_FILE` instead, having their value point to the file where tha actual sensitive value is stored.
+You can also append your environment variable names with `_FILE` instead, having their value point to the file where tha actual sensitive value is stored.
 This works with any environment variable.

 ```yaml
 secrets: